Dynamics in an exact solvable quantum magnet: benchmark for quantum computer

+For convenient, we call the above technique as analytical single spin-flip dynamics (ASSD) from now on.
+The process of magnon's dynamic evolution under different parameters $J_2$ is visualized in Fig.~\ref{Fig1dyn}(a-f).
+As shown in the figure, when $J_2=0$, the system degenerates to the standard Heisenberg model.
+The density distribution then features ballistic propagation, typical for QW.
+When $J_2\neq0$, the nnn coupling comes into play.
+As shown in Fig.~\ref{Fig1dyn}, the influence of the nnn coupling on dynamics of the system can be distilled into three points:

-I. Spin transport have be accelerated in all directions.
-That is, the introduction of $J_2$ leads to longer distance of the system's quantum walk in the same spacetime.
-It is well known that the computing speed of quantum computers is directly related to the information transport speed between qubits.
-In other words, if one can speed up the spread of information, one can speed up quantum computing.
+I. $J_2$ causes the magnon to travel faster in all directions.
+As we know, the computation speed of quantum computers is closely related to the speed of information propagation between qubits.
+In other words, the acceleration of information propagation is an effective way to speed up quantum computation.

 II.
-The acceleration of propagation are direction-denpendent, i.e., the signal propagation can be anisotropic, The form of evolution gradually changes from square to rhombus as $|J_2|$ increases.
-This means that special direction-dependent quantum algorithms and corresponding quantum chips can be designed based on the anisotropy trasport of the qubit arrary.
+The acceleration is anisotropic, maximum in the $x$- and $y$-axis direction and minimum in the diagonal direction.
+Therefore, new quantum computers can be designed on the basis of the anisotropic propagation, which will play a pivotal role in conducting anisotropic computation and quantum simulation effectively.

 III.
-The competition between nn and nnn coupling change the structure of ballistic propagation, rather than interrupt the QW behavior.
-As shown in Fig.~\ref{Fig1dyn}, the tansport fronts of magnon is found on the four corner of the square when $J_2=0$, while as $|J_2|$ increases, the fronts moves to the edges [Fig.~\ref{Fig1dyn} (c)], and then to the four corner of the rhombus if $|J_2|$ is further enlarged.
+The competition between nn and nnn coupling cannot destroy the ballistic propagation behavior.
+However, the geometric structure of ballistic propagation can be changed by manipulating parameters $J_1$ and $J_2$.
+As shown in Fig.~\ref{Fig1dyn}(a-f), the system transforms from a square structure to a rhombic QW.\\